 - 10% Type of Credit Used: Your credit score will benefit if you can demonstrate your ability to manage different types of credit—revolving, installment, and mortgage, for example.

 - 10% New Credit: Every new “hard” enquiry on your credit has the potential to reduce your score.
 Shopping rates for a mortgage, an auto loan, or student loan will not typically hurt your score, but applying for credit cards or other revolving loans could reduce your score.
-According to Experian, these enquiries will likely be on your report for a coupe of years, but have no impact on your score after the first year.
+According to Experian, these enquiries will likely be on your report for a couple of years but have no impact on your score after the first year.

 How Does this Information Translate into a Credit Score?

-The credit bureaus us the basic FICO formula to score the information they collect about you.
+The credit bureaus us the basic BEACON formula to score the information they collect about you.
 They also capture your personal information like name, date of birth, address, employment, etc. They will also list a summary of any information reported to them by your creditors.
 You should be aware that other information available within the public record like judgments or bankruptcy will also be included on your credit reports and factored into your personal credit score.
 What’s more, any time you apply for additional credit will also be reflected on your credit report.

 There are some minor differences in the way the three major bureaus look at your personal credit information.
 For example, Experian includes data regarding whether or not you pay your rent on time.
 Equifax separates your open and closed accounts, and Transunion drives deeper into your employment data.
 The primary differences can be attributed to the fact that they are competitors and some creditors might report to one bureau and not the others.
 The differences in the data produce slightly different results, but the scores are usually very similar regardless of the bureau.